mjkoster/ODM-Examples/sdf.md

 ## Introduction

-The Simple Definition Format is meant to be used as a format for domain experts to use in the creation and maintenance of OneDM definitions.
+The Simple Definition Format is a format for domain experts to use in the creation and maintenance of OneDM definitions.

+OneDM tools convert this format to database formats and other serializations as needed.

 This document describes definitions of OneDM Objects and their associated Events, Actions, Properties, and Data types.